the Farm + food

 Craigardan's position as an arts center, a small diversified farm, and as a regional community connector creates a unique educational opportunity for individuals interested in a career in agriculture and/or food systems.
 We invite young and emerging farmers, food activists, and chefs to continue their education at Craigardan through hands-on work with full support on the farm and in the kitchen.

-Craigardan currently offers up to 4 Culinary Arts residency positions and 2 Farm + Food Internship positions each year.
+Craigardan currently offers up to 4 summer Culinary Arts Residency positions, a teaching fellowship, and 2 Farm + Food Internship positions each year.
 Click the links to learn more and apply now:

 WORKSHOPS, Classes + EVENTS